 The S20+ has an array of new features, but the most exciting is the 120Hz display.
 The high refresh rate immediately gives the phone an edge, and it's just a delight to use.
 You also get upgraded cameras — including a 64MP lens with 30x hybrid zoom — 5G connectivity, and incredible hardware.
 If you're in the market for a flagship, look no further.

-For the stylus
+Get it for the stylus

 The default option for stylus fans